sadiqui/sadiqui/README.md

 ### <div align="center">I'm Abdelilah Sadiqui, a full-time full-stack developer 👨‍💻</div>

 - 🔭 I’m currently working with Go
+- ❓ It's OK not to know everything
 - 🌱 I’m also learning Rust and Lua
-- ❓ Ask me about anything related to JS
-- 😅 Fun fact: **Almost all my repos are private**
+- 😅 **Nearly all my repos are private**

 ## 💻 My Skills Set